AirenSoft/OvenMediaEngine/README.md

   ```

 ### Build
 You can build OME source with the following command.
-The built binary can be found in the ```bin/DEBUG``` or ```bin/RELEASE``` directory.
+The built binary can be found in the `bin/DEBUG` or `bin/RELEASE` directory.
 ```
 $ cd [OME_PATH]/src
 $ make
 ```

-### Launch
+### Try it
+#### Server
 When you launch it for the first time, you must create configuration files to the location where the binary exists.
-The default configuration files are located at ```conf``` directory, so you can copy and use them.
+The default configuration files are located at `conf` directory, so you can copy and use them.
 ```
 $ cd [OME_PATH]/src/bin/DEBUG
 $ cp -R ../../../docs/conf_examples conf